DIY Outdoor Planter from Scrap Wood

-Hey there everyone!
 I am happy to be back today for our monthly DIY challenge!
 This month it is a scrap wood challenge…which I am a borderline hoarder when it comes to scrap wood, there really isn’t a piece too small to keep!
 Lol!
-I built this scrap wood outdoor planter and I am in love!
+I built this scrap wood DIY outdoor planter and I am in love!

-Make sure and scroll to the bottom of the post to see ALL the awesome scrap projects that the other bloggers built for this challenge!
+Make sure and check out ALL the awesome scrap projects that the other bloggers built for this challenge!

 You can have the craziest scrap pile and it will be perfect!
-I wish I would have taken a picture of the pile I used, it was a mixture of 1x8s, 1x6s, and 1x4s that were so short looking, you would have thought they were trash!
+I wish I would have taken a picture of the pile I used, it was a mixture of 1x8s, 1x6s, and 1x4s that were so short-looking, you would have thought they were trash!
 But they don’t look like trash now, do they?!
+Lol!

-Enough about me and my 49 issues, let’s get a beautiful planter built with all your trash, er I mean scraps!
+Enough about me and my 49 issues, let’s get a beautiful DIY outdoor planter built with all your trash, er I mean scraps!😅

 *This post contains affiliate links!
 That means when you click a link and make a purchase at that link, I make a small commission at no extra cost to you!
 It’s really a win-win and I appreciate it when you do!
 It helps me bring this free content to you!